yahoo/Oak/README.md

 # Oak
-> Oak (Off-heap Allocated Keys) is a scalable concurrent Key Value (KV) map for real-time analytics.
+> Oak (Off-heap Allocated Keys) is a scalable, concurrent, in-memory Key Value (KV) map.

 Oak is a concurrent Key-Value Map that may keep all keys and values off-heap enabling working with bigger heap sizes comparing to JVM managed heap.
 Oak implements API similar to the industry standard Java8 ConcurrentNavigableMap API.
 It provides strong (atomic) semantics for read, write, read-modify-write, and (non-atomic) range query (scan) operations, both forward and backward.
-Oak is optimized for big keys and values, in particular for incremental maintenance of objects (e.g., aggregation).
+Oak is optimized for big keys and values, in particular for incremental maintenance of objects (update in-place).
-It's faster and scales better with additional CPU cores than popular ConcurrentNavigableMap implementations, such as Doug Lee’s ConcurrentSkipListMap, which is Java’s default.
+It's faster and scales better with additional CPU cores than popular Java's ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).

 ## Why Oak?
-1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads.
+1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads, [some performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).
-2. Oak's embedded, efficient, epoch-based memory management mostly eliminates JVM GC overheads.
+2. Oak takes all the keys and the data off-heap, thus allows working with huge heap (RAM) above 50G, without JVM GC overheads.
-3. Oak takes all the keys and the data off-heap, thus allows working with huge heap (RAM) above 50G, without JVM GC overheads.
+	- To support off-heap, Oak has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
 4. Oak provides rich **atomic** API.
 For example, in the current Java ConcurrentSkipListMap implementation, compute() is not guaranteed to be atomic.
 Oak’s update operations (such as put and compute) take user-provided lambda functions for easy integration in a range of use cases.
-5. Descending Scans: Oak is expediting descending scans without the complexity of managing a doubly-linked list.
+5. Descending Scans: Oak is expediting descending scans without an additional complexity.
 In our experiments, Oak’s descending scans are 4.8x faster than ConcurrentSkipListMap’s.
-Bottom line the scans in both directions are similarly fast.
+Bottom line, in Oak, the scans in both directions are similarly fast, [some performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).

 ## Table of Contents